-I've been meaning to write this post for quite some time, so to those of you whom I've told "Coming Soon", I now say "Finally!".
-I've recently been designing training protocols for our mobile app, and while building campus plans for several types of climber, it reoccurred to me how misunderstood campusing is.
+I've been meaning to write this post for quite some time, so to those of you whom I've told "Coming Soon," I now say "Finally!"
+I've recently been designing training protocols for our mobile app and while building campus plans for several types of climbers, it reoccurred to me how misunderstood campusing is.
 In this post, I'm simply going to go over the basics, and then I'll get into more detail soon.
 Promise.

 First, let me say this.
 Campusing is misunderstood.
 Is it dangerous?
 Sure.
 So is climbing.
-The bad reputation arises from the campus board being misused.
-Whether doing circus tricks or some sadistic form of "endurance campusing", gym rats long ago began destroying themselves on a tool that, when used correctly, is potentially safer than plain old bouldering.
+The campus board's bad reputation arises from misuse.
+Whether doing circus tricks or some sadistic form of "endurance campusing," gym rats long ago began destroying themselves on a tool that, when used correctly, is potentially safer than plain old bouldering.

-- Contact Strength.
-In my opinion, this is the least of the two reasons (for the majority of climbers), so we'll get into this a little more later.
-Those small rungs on the campus board... this is where they come in, unless you are ridiculously strong.
+- Contact Strength: In my opinion, this is the lesser of the two reasons (for the majority of climbers), so we'll get into this a little more later.
+Those small rungs on the campus board?
+This is where they come in, unless you are ridiculously strong.

-I'll just go ahead and say this now.
-If you aren't regularly climbing mid to hard 5.12 or V6/7, then it's very likely that you can stay away from the small rungs altogether.
+I'll just go ahead and say this now: if you aren't regularly climbing mid to hard 5.12 or V6-7, then it's very likely that you can stay away from the small rungs altogether.
 I know, you feel cooler when you get to use the little ones, even though you get nowhere.
-In fact, if you aren't climbing into the 5.12 range, or V4/5, then you should probably just stay away from the entire campus board for now.
+In fact, if you aren't climbing in the 5.12 / V4-5 range, then you should probably just stay away from the campus board altogether for now.
 However, if you're doing this to feel cool, then by all means, continue with the delusion.
 If you want to get the most out of a campus workout, keep reading.

-The way I see it, there are some very basic rules to follow during every campus workout.
+The way I see it, there are some very basic rules to follow during every campus board workout:

 - "Engage" the scapula.
 This is a little nebulous.
-The term "pack" the shoulders is popular, but erroneous, I believe (the term "pack" leaves little room for movement, when the joint must go through motion, but that's a conversation for another post.
-Semantics.).
-To be on the safe side, think of it this way; When doing campus movements, be sure to always have the muscles surrounding the scapula (shoulder blade) "engaged" the ENTIRE time.
+The term "pack the shoulders" is popular, but erroneous, I believe.
+(The term "pack" leaves little room for movement, when the joint must go through motion, but that's a conversation for another post.
+Semantics.)
+To be on the safe side, think of it this way: when doing campus movements, be sure to ALWAYS have the muscles surrounding the scapula (your shoulder blade) "engaged" the ENTIRE time.
 Don't let the muscles go loose at the top of the reach when you contact a hold.

 I could go into much more detail about every one of these rules, but I won't.
-They're rules.
-Just follow them.
-Instead, I'll go into more detail about the specific workouts you should be doing if you want to squeeze the most power possible out of your campus workouts.
+They're rules - just follow them.
+Instead, I'll go into more detail about the specific exercises you should be doing if you want to squeeze the most power possible out of your campus workouts.
 I'll put them in the order that I most often prescribe them, but I almost NEVER ask a climber to do all of these exercises in a single session.
-The way I program them will come later...
+The way I program them will come later.

 Ladders (no matching)